kimyen-data/cyclistic-bike-share-analysis/README.md

 # 🚲 Cyclistic Bike-Share Analysis

+## Project Objective

+Analyze historical bike trip data to understand how annual members and casual riders use Cyclistic bikes differently.

+The findings will support marketing strategies aimed at converting casual riders into annual members.

 ## 📌 Project Overview

-Cyclistic is a bike-sharing company operating in Chicago.
-The company aims to increase the number of annual memberships because annual members generate significantly higher profits than casual riders.
+Cyclistic is a bike-sharing company based in Chicago.

-This project analyzes Cyclistic's historical bike trip data to identify behavioral differences between annual members and casual riders.
-The insights will support data-driven marketing strategies to encourage casual riders to purchase annual memberships.
+Annual members generate significantly higher profits than casual riders.
+Therefore, the marketing department aims to understand behavioral differences between these two customer groups and develop strategies to increase annual memberships.

+This project follows the six phases of the Google Data Analytics process:
+Ask → Prepare → Process → Analyze → Share → Act.

 ---

 ## 🎯 Business Task

-Analyze Cyclistic's historical trip data to understand how annual members and casual riders use bikes differently.
+Identify the differences in riding behavior between annual members and casual riders using historical trip data.

-The findings will support the marketing team in developing marketing campaigns that convert casual riders into annual members.

 ---